hono250/6.1040-final-backend/weekly-meeting-notes/nov-25.md

 ### Questions

 - Can you help us with brainstorming how to gear it towards ingredient based searching and emphasizing that?
+	- provide metric or add AI to estimate impact on food waste
+	- you're able to use x number of ingredients through this ingredient based search
+	- try to use what you already have in your concepts
+	- ask AI for brainstorming tips

 ---